Authored by Eddie Bell

 Rio Grande was founded in 1944 by my father, Saul Bell.
 A jeweler for more than 80 years, Saul was involved in every imaginable aspect of the jewelry industry, including manufacturing, diamond-setting, watch-making, wholesaling, and retailing.
 He loved to share his vast knowledge of the jewelry-making process.
 My brothers, sisters and I still benefit daily from his knowledge and wisdom, and I hope to pass on some of what I have learned from him and from other master jewelers through this series.

-There are three options when dealing with pink (or rose) gold:
+There are three options when dealing with rose (or pink) gold:

 Warning: Protect yourself from breathing in silica particles when quenching investment molds.
 It has been demonstrated that the steam rising from a flask-quenching operation contains respirable silica particles that can cause silicosis, a deadly desease.
 Wear OSHA approved protective gear for silica dust protection or have engineered ventilation to prevent inhalation of silica particles.
 Your casting area must be kept clean by wet mopping or using a vacuum cleaner equipped with a HEPA filter.
 Never use compressed air to blow investment powder.
 The dangerous particles are sub-micron (too small to see with the naked eye) and once airborne can stay in the air of a room for a long time.
 A vacuum cleaner with a normal filter only fills the air with silica particles.